 The CECL Methodology utilizes a lifetime "expected credit loss" measurement objective for the recognition of credit losses for loans and other receivables at the time the financial asset is originated or acquired.
-The expected credit losses are adjusted each period for changes in expected lifetime credit losses based on factors such as historical credit losses, the current economic environment, and collection son past due amounts.
+The expected credit losses are adjusted each period for changes in expected lifetime credit losses based on factors such as historical credit losses, the current economic environment, and collections on past due amounts.
 The methodology replaces the multiple existing impairment methods in current US GAAP, including the allowance method, which generally requires that a loss be incurred before it is recognized.

-The Association feels it is in compliance with the above new standards and that the application of such will not have a material impact on the Association's financial statements.
-As of December 31, 2023, the amount of net assessments receivable was zero (\$0).
+The Association feels it is in compliance with the above standards and that the application of such will not have a material impact on the Association's financial statements.
+There were no assessments receivable and no allowance for credit losses at the beginning of the year.
+As of December 31, 2024, the amount of assessments receivable was \$7,932 and there was no allowance for credit losses.